Justin Lin: 2006–2015: Fast & Furious franchise, minor projects

-Lin directed the follow-up 2011 film Fast Five, which holds the titles for the highest-grossing opening weekend ever in April (US$84 million), and for any car-oriented film.
-Fast Five also broke box office records for being the second highest spring opening weekend, and surpassed Fast & Furious (2009) to become the highest-grossing film in the franchise.
-It grossed over $625 million worldwide, making it number 63 on the all-time worldwide list of highest-grossing films (in unadjusted dollars), and the seventh highest-grossing film of 2011.
+Lin directed the follow-up 2011 film Fast Five, which holds the title for the highest-grossing opening weekend ever in April (US$84 million).

 Following the success of Fast Five, Lin and his production company Barnstorm Pictures signed a two-year first-look deal with Universal Pictures, the company that owns the Fast and Furious franchise.

 Lin continued with its sixth installment, Fast & Furious 6.
 It became the largest Memorial Day Weekend gross for a Universal Pictures film, setting a record of US$120 million and a worldwide total of $317 million.
-It also became the highest grossing Universal Pictures film in the UK, with an opening weekend UK gross larger than any other movie in the series.
+It also became the highest-grossing Universal Pictures film in the UK, with an opening weekend UK gross larger than any other movie in the series.
 Specifically, the film took more than US$4.4 million on its opening day, the biggest opening day for both the franchise and the studio in that market, the second-highest opening of 2013 (behind Iron Man 3 at $4.7 million), and the highest-grossing film of the day with 54% of the market.
-In the UK, the film also finished as the number one film of the weekend, taking around $14 million, making it the biggest opening for the franchise and Universal, and for a Vin Diesel or Dwayne Johnson film, and the second-biggest opening weekend of 2013 (again behind Iron Man 3, at around $18 million).
+In the UK, the film also finished as the number one film of the weekend, taking around $14 million, making it the biggest opening for the franchise and Universal, and for a Vin Diesel film, and the second-biggest opening weekend of 2013 (again behind Iron Man 3, at around $18 million).
 The film performed relatively well critically.
 Metacritic describes it as having "generally favorable reviews", and Rotten Tomatoes reports 75% approval from top critics, and 83% approval from viewers, as of March 2017.

 2015–present: Star Trek Beyond

 Lin co-wrote and co-produced the China-U.S. action-comedy co-production Hollywood Adventures (2015), starring Huang Xiaoming, Tong Dawei and Zhao Wei.

 Lin directed Star Trek Beyond, released in July 2016.
 The film is the third in the series' feature film reboot.

 In October 2017, Lin was confirmed to be returning to the Fast & Furious franchise, directing F9.
 Originally set for an April 2020 release, the film was ultimately released in June 2021 after several delays due to the COVID-19 pandemic.
-Lin was then slated to return for the franchise's tenth and eleventh installments but dropped out of directing the two films about a week into production.
+Lin was then slated to return to direct Fast X (2023) and Fast XI (2027) but dropped out of directing the two films about a week into production and Louis Leterrier was hired to replace him.